faiqahmed02/Simplify-Client/README.md

-# ClientDock - Client Portal for Freelancers
+# SimplifyClient - Client Portal for Freelancers

 A modern, clean SaaS web application for freelancers to manage client relationships, projects, invoices, and communications.